 For an interesting and informative PowerPoint presentation about lay leaders and lay members, click here.

 Lay Servant Ministries is about more than speaking--it's about ministry!
-Members of local churches take courses that help them develop leadership skills and ministry gifts.
-Local lay servants complete the Basic Lay Servant Ministries course and serve in their local church.
-Certified Lay Servants take advanced lay servant ministries courses and can serve beyond the local church.
-There is more information on the New England Conference website and the Discipleship Ministries website.
+Members of local churches take Lay Servant Ministries courses that help them develop leadership skills and ministry gifts.
+There are Certified Lay Servants, Certified Lay Speakers, and Certified Lay Ministers.
+Many changes have been made in this program since 2012, so please see additional information on the New England Conference website and the Discipleship Ministries website.

 The Certified Lay Minister serves in a leadership capacity as part of a ministerial team led by a clergyperson.
 The District Superintendent assigns the Certified Lay Minister to a particular ministry based on the person's gifts.
 To become a Certified Lay Minister, a person works through the District Board of Ministry and must complete 4 courses for certification.
 To find out more about this ministry, visit the Discipleship Ministries website, Certified Lay Minister.
 If after you have prayed about this ministry and you discern that this might be a path for you to follow, be in touch with your pastor or your District Superintendent, the Rev. Brigid Farrell.

 Deaconesses and Home Missioners are lay women and men who are called by God to a full-time vocation in service to those who are marginalized or in need.
 They are commissioned by the General Board of Global Ministries to ministries of love, justice, and service.
 Deaconesses and Home Missioners find their own positions (paid or volunteer) in helping professions or church-related vocations.